swathianil/SyNCoPy_solution/ReadMe.md

 # SyNCoPy_solution
 The current repository consists of two solutions to the SyNCoPy code challenge
+Challenge: "In each row, we look for the largest value and the smallest value.
+For even row numbers (2, 4, ...) we calculate their difference, for odd row numbers (1, 3, ...) we multiply them.
+We do that for all rows and add up all the results to arrive at our checksum."

 # Run
 To run each method, run the corresponding *.py file and pass the datafile as an argument: